davekinkead/thesis/paper.coffee.md

 <div id="preference-by-cluster" class="graph"></div>
 <figcaption>Preference fidelity by clustering</figcaption></figure>

-Again, when viewed by degree of clustering, the polity composition on preference realisation is stark.
-When agents are uniformly distributed by preference across the space, the likelihood of an individual's preference being realised by majority vote is identical to that of any two random agents preference being the same i.e. the preference base rate.
+Again, when viewed by degree of clustering, the effect of polity composition on preference realisation is stark.
+When agents are uniformly distributed by preference across the space (i.e. when clustering is low), the likelihood of an individual's preference being realised by majority vote is identical to that of any two random agents preference being the same (i.e. the preference base rate).

 As clustering of agent preferences across the space increases however, the fidelity between individual and majority preference increases significantly.
-At its most extreme, there is near certainty that individual preference will be realised by a majority vote when the distribution of agents across the political space is fully clusters i.e. agents are completely segregated by preference.
-This relationship holds for all preference base rates.
+At its most extreme, there is near certainty that individual preference will be realised by a majority vote when the distribution of agents across the political space is fully clustered - when agents are completely segregated by preference.
+This relationship holds for all preference base rates, although it is more pronounced when the preference base rate - the ratio of competing preferences - is lower.

-In contrast with the epistemic simulation of democracy however, the impact of agent clustering is reversed.
+In contrast with the epistemic simulation of democracy however, the impact of agent clustering on outcome quality is reversed.
 Majority voting has the greatest likelihood of fidelity with individual preference, and therefore greatest value from a content-relative perspective, when agents are highly clustered.
 This contrasts sharply with the content-independent perspective where the greatest epistemic value of majority voting was found with a completely uniform agent distribution.

 <figure>
 <div id="preference-by-partition" class="graph"></div>
 <figcaption>Preference fidelity by partition number</figcaption></figure>

-The number of polities a space is partitioned into plays only a limited role in individual-majority preference fidelity.
+The number of polities a space is partitioned into has only a limited effect in individual-majority preference fidelity.
 As the space is partioned into increasing numbers of polities, fidelity increases slightly when preference are highly clustered, but the influence of partition number is significantly less than the impact of preference clustering.

-The key implication from this analysis is that accounts of democratic authority based on preference realisation and the fidelity of individual with group preference require an account of democratic inclusion that ensures that:
+The key implication from this analysis is that accounts of democracy based on preference realisation and the fidelity of individual with group preference require an account of democratic inclusion that ensures that:

   1. Polities are sufficiently small.

   2. Voters are sufficiently homogeneous in preference.

 Restated, where we draw political boundaries is irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
 Where we draw boundaries is very important however, when the distribution of voters by preference is uniform.
 The Boundary Problem only becomes a problem for content-relative justifications of democracy when homogeneity of voter preferences is low within polities but high between them.